carterTsai95/InterviewQuestion/README.md

 A stack is a region of memory where data is added or removed in a last-in-first-out (LIFO) order.
 According to [Ates Goral](http://stackoverflow.com/questions/79923/what-and-where-are-the-stack-and-heap), it is the memory set aside as scratch space for a thread of execution.
 Meanwhile the heap is memory set aside for dynamic allocation.
 Unlike the stack, you can allocate a block at any time and free it at anytime.

 Note: In Objective-C, all objects are always allocated on the heap, or at least should be treated as if on the heap.

+### What are “strong” and “weak” references?
+Why are they important and how can they be used to help control memory management and avoid memory leaks?

+When developer create the objects the default references is set as *strong*, and this will prevents the ARC(Automatic Reference Count) from removing the object from memory.
+If we don't deinitialized the object while we are not using, this will cause the memory leak.
+Upon time, the application might occur the error which is run out of the memory.

+So the *weak* reference is to slove this issue, when we create a weak reference we are pointing to an object without increasing reference count.

+Common instances of ***weak*** references are delegate properties and subview/controls of a view controller's main view since those views are already strongly held by the main view. ([source](http://stackoverflow.com/questions/11013587/differences-between-strong-and-weak-in-objective-c))

 ## Thread Management